DanielGr12/QuizMe/README.md

 If you get all the words correct, you get a confetti.

 You can choose to practice only the words that you were wrong on.
+There are a lot of other features like dark mode and more.

+I wrote this project in 2018